 The Group may also rely on licensed electricity suppliers for the purchase of import electricity and/or the sale of export electricity to/from the energy storage system.
-More frequently, this is done under the optimisation services contract, or as part of that structure (eg, by having a related contract with the optimisers nominated licensed supplier).
-Depending on the contractual framework for the optimisation services, some Project Companies may need to enter into separate power purchase agreements ("PPAs") and/or electricity supply contracts ("ESAs") for such arrangements with creditworthy suppliers/off-takers.
+More frequently, this is done under the optimisation services contract, or as part of that structure (e.g., by having a related contract with the optimisers nominated licensed supplier).
+Depending on the contractual framework for the optimisation services, some SPVs may need to enter into separate power purchase agreements ("PPAs") and/or electricity supply contracts ("ESAs") for such arrangements with creditworthy suppliers/off-takers.

-The Group may try to mitigate exposure to electricity import/export prices through PPAs, ESAs and/or trading mechanisms in the optimisation contract which contain price stabilising mechanisms, such as fixed prices or price floors.
-Project Companies which share a grid connection/metering arrangements with a commercial or industrial energy user or which co-locate with a generating station (i.e., on behind-the-meter projects) may have a shared electricity supplier arrangement with such other user/generator for the aggregated electricity import/exports based on agreed methodology to allocate electricity costs/revenues.
+The Group may try to mitigate exposure to electricity import/export prices through PPAs, ESAs and/or trading mechanisms in the optimisation contract which may contain price stabilising mechanisms, such as fixed prices or price floors.
+SPVs which share a grid connection/metering arrangements with a commercial or industrial energy user or which co-locate with a generating station (i.e., on behind-the-meter projects) may have a shared electricity supplier arrangement with such other user/generator for the aggregated electricity import/exports based on agreed methodology to allocate electricity costs/revenues, or they may have sub-metering arrangement in place which would enable them to have separate licensed suppliers for imports/exports.